 Using DMARC monitoring they noticed that about one in 20 emails they would send would fail SPF validation at the receiver.
 Other email from the same email provider sent to the same receiver passed without any problems.
 The SPF record checker also reported that everything was fine.

-So, what caused the email to fail SPF validation every now and then?
+So, what caused the email to fail SPF validation occasionally?

 A quick investigation from our side revealed the culprit: they had 'optimised' their SPF DNS records by flattening all the SPF